elysia090/Lab/docs/StoryD.md

 29.2.3 On rejection, UI MUST revert and show actionable error.

 29.3 Split
-29.3.1 Split-at-cursor MUST be supported and MUST produce exactly one new scene.
+29.3.1 Split-at-cursor MUST be supported and MUST produce exactly one new scene by default.
 29.3.2 UI MUST preview which text stays vs moves before confirmation.
 29.3.3 ORDER_KEY_SPACE_EXHAUSTED (409) MUST offer REBALANCE_THEN_RETRY while preserving inputs.